luizbgomide/sovereign/rules.md

 Out of all the obstacles the party will face, doors will be *by far* the most common.
 Doors mark the beginning of most new areas, and so how to handle doors will come up *over and over*.

-Doors can be **locked**, in which case a character with [Thieves Tools](/equipment#thieves-tools) can try pick it, usually with a DC 10 DEX/Sneak check.
+Doors can be **locked**, in which case a character with [Thieves Tools](/equipment#thieves-tools) can try pick it, usually with a DC 10 DEX/Sneak [check](#skill-checks).
 If they fail, they can not try again until they gain a level of experience.

 Locked doors can be **battered down**.
 6 turns less STR and Exert for wooden doors, and triple that for metal-reinforced doors.
 Metal or stone doors can not be battered down with mundane means.
-Roll an extra Wandering Encounter every turn.
+Roll an extra [Wandering Encounter](#wandering-encounters) every [Turn](#turn).

-Doors can be **stuck**, in which case a character can try to force them open in a Round with a DC 10 STR/Exert check.
+Doors can be **stuck**, in which case a character can try to force them open in a [Round](#round) with a DC 10 STR/Exert check.
 If they fail, it takes 1d3 Turns to open the door.

 Doors can be **listened at** for a Round (but only once per Turn), revealing noises as loud as talking without a roll.
 The presence of anything quieter with requires a DC 10 WIS/Notice check.